kamsinghGA/kamsinghGA.github.io/README.md

 ## Live Site

-You can visit the live site at [Kam's Portfolio](kamsinghGA.github.io).
+You can visit the live site at: kamsinghGA.github.io

 ## Unsolved Problems